 - Disney Cruise Line bus transportation is available from the airports or hotels to port at select locations.
 Check here to find out if it’s available for your sailing.
 You can call DCL to have it added up to 3 days before sailing (or ask your TA to do it for you!)

 - Royal Gatherings and special meet and greets for Marvel and/or Pixar Day at Sea sailings are also available for booking 30 days out at midnight.
-You can book these before or after completing your check in.

 - Passports are recommended for cruising, but for many sailings that start and end in the US they’re not required.
 Find the Disney Cruise Known Before You Go overview here for sailing requirements and acceptable proof of identification for cruising on Disney Cruise Line.